 |Cooper & Sagat|

 By the end of the film, the film's main visual and narrative presence, Sagat, has become much more comfortable just acting, a fact that Honoré symbolizes by letting him keep his clothes on.
 Most of the other actors merely appear, and when before the camera improvise, charmingly enough.
-Mastroianni smiles or frowns, speaks a few lines, and walks around, and that's about it, and I wished Honoré had done more, or less with her, and focused on Ben Sellem's experiences, though the premise was a plausible one.
-It would be interesting to see these actors, and especially Sagat, in another film that required greater acting chops of all them.
+Mastroianni smiles or frowns, speaks a few lines, and walks around, and that's about it.
+I wished Honoré had done more with her, or less and focused on Ben Sellem's experiences, though the premise was a plausible one.
+It would be interesting to see these actors, and especially Sagat, in another film that required greater acting chops of them all.
 Whoever makes it, I'd be willing to watch it, even if Sagat did not strut around in his birthday suit, au bain or anywhere else--not that that would be a problem, either.

 The trailer (NSFW)